 - Do handle sharp objects (broken glass) with care - children should NOT pick up broken glass.

 Safety Comes First!

 For most cleanup events, we hold a "Most Unusual Item" Contest, and includes prizes donated by local businesses.
 Your Site Coordinator will have information on the contest and prizes.

-If you would like to host a site for Coastal Cleanup Day on
+If you would like to host a site for National River Cleanup Day on